BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

 # Laser settings

 	- vector scoring - draw the outline of the objects on canvas - usually very quickly
+		- variables: power, speed, passes
 	- vector engraving - draw and fill the objects on canvas - measured in lines/cm so slower
+		- variables: power, speed, passes, lines/cm
 	- vector cut - when you want to cut through the material
+		- variables: power, speed, pases
 	- raster engrave - when you want to "print" a raster image using the laser
+		-variables: dot duration, power, DPI, passes, bitmap mode, engraving mode

 # Material settings

-	- material settings page is a good place to start
+	- Xtool material settings page is a good place to start
 	- presets can be selected, but should be confirmed for your material
 	- constructing a material test grid is a good way to quickly zero in on appropriate settings
-	- you can only adjust by two variables - power and speed
+	- you can only adjust by two variables - power and speed (or dot duration and speed for bitmap)

 # Material testing